-- + Improves the substance of civil asset forfeiture (CAF) data by requiring the collection of information needed to follow a CAF case from seizure to disposal, including more information about: - The initial seizure, including the basis and location; - The individual accused of a crime, including their demographic information; - The criminal case, if any, and its outcome; - The CAF case, if any, and the outcome; and - The property disposition, if any. - + Improves the process of CAF data collection to ensure that the data is more comprehensive, accessible, and transparent.
-Improvements include: - Clearer guidelines for the existing public database of CAF data and cases; - A better accounting of which law enforcement entities practice CAF; - More accurate and comprehensive reporting of how law enforcement entities may be using CAF funds; and - An annual summary report to the ILGA, Attorney General, and Governor that may recommend further reforms.
+- + Improves the substance of civil asset forfeiture (CAF) data by requiring the collection of information needed to follow a CAF case from seizure to disposal, including more information about: - The initial seizure, including the basis and location; - The individual from whom the property was seized, including their demographic information; - The criminal case, if someone was charged with a crime; - The CAF case, if prosecutors pursued forfeiture of the seized property. - + Improves the process of CAF data collection to ensure that the data is more comprehensive, accessible, and transparent.
+Improvements include: - Clearer guidelines for the existing public database of CAF data and cases; - A better accounting of which law enforcement entities practice CAF; - More accurate and comprehensive reporting of how law enforcement entities may be using CAF funds; and - An annual summary report to the General Assembly, Attorney General, and Governor that may recommend further reforms.